Ethan123123/Erasers/README.md

 ## Welcome To The Erase Hitlers Mistakes Project

-We are a community of 6th graders who have come together to try and showt teach future generations about Hitlers mistakes.
+We are a community of 6th graders who have come together to try and show and teach future generations about Hitler's mistakes.

 Our goal is to get to 6million erasers to represent the 6 million jews who died in the holocaust